|

 14. Legal Blogs

-Many lawyers have expanded their practices by setting up
+Many lawyers have expanded their practices by setting

-blog are syndicated using RSS feeds.
+of the blog are syndicated using RSS feeds.

 Law Professors - http://lawprofessors.typepad.com/antitrustprof_blog/